Referral Programs UX and UI Best Practices

 Example: Haverdash sent an email campaign when they introduced a time-limited giveaway entry for the referrers and referees.

-If you allow for multiple referrals and offer rewards for each referral, it would be very useful for the referrers to see the progress of their referrals and to have it always accessible (not just receiving a bunch of notifications that are hard to follow).
+If you allow for multiple referrals and offer rewards for each referral, it would be very useful for the referrers to see their progress.
 For example, when did they send a referral link, to whom, was it redeemed etc. You can also allow them to send a reminder to their friends who have not redeemed the reward yet.
 This way, you let them manage their referrals and avoid confusion on the status of their referrals.
 They will know exactly whom did they recommend and whom not yet.

 Examples: Eatsy offers a page in their mobile app that displays the status of all referrals made by a customer and lets them send reminders to the friends who have not used the offer yet.
 It also shows the amount of incentives that are available to the advocate.

-Morning Brew displays which rewards are possible to get for referring more friends and how far you are on your journey to getting to the next leve:
+Morning Brew displays which rewards are possible to get for referring more friends and how far you are on your journey to getting to the next level:

 Lulus provides a simple button with statistics of the referrals on their referral page (no need to be logged in, they pull the statistics once you provide your email address).

 It is best to offer a place where the referrers can find their rewards.
 One option is to offer a dedicated referral tracking page, as mentioned above.
 Another is to offer a customer cockpit, where customers can track all their incentives, also the ones not related to referrals.
-You can add there, for example, coupon discounts, cart discounts, gift cards, free products, or product upgrades or loyalty points.
 It is especially important if the rewards have a longer expiration date or if you allow multiple referrals and the referrers may get multiple rewards.
-You can also mention in the customer cockpit what are the ways to gain more rewards, for example by referring more friends.

 Example: H&M offers a customer cockpit, where customers can find their loyalty points balance, available discounts, unique vouchers, and a referral program.